catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 * The following expenses are paid from the Presbytery Account:

   * normal household expenses including food, hospitality and housekeeper salary
-  * diocesan car capital allowance as per the **Active Clergy Remuneration Schedule**
+  * diocesan car capital allowance as per the **Active clergy remuneration schedule**
-  * regular supply fees to augment Sunday Masses provided by the parish priest as per the **Schedule of Stipends—Supply Priests**.
+  * regular supply fees to augment Sunday Masses provided by the parish priest as per the **Schedule of stipends—supply priests**.
 * After all these payments have been allocated, the Archdiocesan minimum living allowance is paid from the Presbytery Account to the priest(s) of the parish, as either cash or exempt benefits.

 ### PAYG withholding tax